m-d-grunnill/MetaCast/paper.md

 static network.
 There are a number of other R epidemiological IBM packages that take spatial or network contact based approaches,  `individual` [@Charles2021], `hybridModels` [@Marques2020] and `EpiILMCT` [@Almutiry2021].
 The Python package `Eir` [@Jacob2021] has epidemiological models that incorporate the movements of people.
-`Pathogen.jl` [@Angevaare2022] is a Julia package for continious time simulation and inference of transmission network individual level models (TN-ILMs).
+`Pathogen.jl` [@Angevaare2022] is a Julia package for continuous time simulation and inference of transmission network individual level models (TN-ILMs).

 # Acknowledgements and Funding